-- 4.1 Each Team shall report to the FIA details of its Restricted Wind Tunnel Testing and Restricted CFD Simulations for the preceding Aerodynamic Testing Period within 14 days of the end of that Aerodynamic Testing Period.
-The data must be provided in the exact format specified by the FIA, details of which may be found in the Appendix to the F1 Technical Regulations. - 4.2 Digital wind tunnel image files in colour and with sufficient unobstructed field of view of the Wind Tunnel working section to include the entire model must be recorded, referenced to other data collected and a copy saved including a unique time stamp to at least one second accuracy for the start of each individual run. - Should the FIA wish to access the images for inspection at any time they must of adequate quality such that it is possible to use them to verify, for example, whether the front wing group (described in Article 3.7.1 of the F1 Technical Regulations) and rear wing group (described in Article 3.9.1 of the F1 Technical Regulations) are fitted.
-In the case of other runs deemed to be Unrestricted in the context Appendix 8, for example using an aerodynamic configuration greater that 12 months old, the images must also provide a clear visual reference to assist in verifying this aspect of the model. - 4.3 In order to check on the hardware employed by the Teams and as a means of assuring common application of the restrictions set out in this Appendix, the FIA will arrange for independent benchmarking inspections of both Wind Tunnel and CFD activities to be carried out from time to time.
-Recommendations arising from these inspections will be incorporated into this Appendix. - 4.4 a) The aerodynamic reporting periods for 2016 and 2017 will be:
+- 4.1 Each competitor shall report to the FIA details of its RWTT and RCFDs for the preceding ATP within 14 days of the end of that ATP.
+The data must be provided in the exact format specified by the FIA, details of which may be found in the Appendix to the F1 Sporting Regulations. - 4.2 Digital wind tunnel image files in colour and with sufficient unobstructed field of view of the wind tunnel working section to include the entire model must be recorded, referenced to other data collected and a copy saved including a unique time stamp to at least one second accuracy for the start of each individual run. - Should the FIA wish to access the images for inspection at any time they must be of adequate quality such that it is possible to use them to verify, for example, whether the front wing group (described in Article 3.3.1 of the F1 Technical Regulations) and rear wing group (described in Article 3.6.3 of the F1 Technical Regulations) are fitted.
+In the case of other runs deemed to be non-RCFDs in the context of this Appendix, for example using an aerodynamic configuration greater than 12 months old, the images must also provide a clear visual reference to assist in verifying this aspect of the model. - 4.3 In order to check on the hardware employed by the competitors and as a means of assuring common application of the restrictions set out in this Appendix, the FIA will arrange for independent benchmarking inspections of both wind tunnel and CFD activities to be carried out from time to time.
+Recommendations arising from these inspections will be incorporated into this Appendix.

-2016 Start Date End Date 2017 Start Date End Date Period 1 21/12/2015 14/02/2016 Period 1 05/12/2016 29/01/2017 Period 2 15/02/2016 10/04/2016 Period 2 30/01/2017 26/03/2017 Period 3 11/04/2016 05/06/2016 Period 3 27/03/2017 21/05/2017 Period 4 06/06/2016 31/07/2016 Period 4 22/05/2017 16/07/2017 Period 5 01/08/2016 09/10/2016 Period 5 17/07/2017 24/09/2017 Period 6 10/10/2016 04/12/2016 Period 6 25/09/2017 19/11/2017 Period 7 20/11/2017 14/01/2018 b) Aerodynamic Reporting Periods 5 occupy 10 calendar weeks in order to span the factory shutdown.
-Wind-On Time and Teraflops, Occupancy and Runs will be averaged over this reporting period, or any other period which duration may not be 8 weeks, by summing the total activity in the period and then averaging over the effective duration of the aerodynamic testing period exactly as for a normal reporting period.

-c) For a new entrant, the reporting will start as soon as it officially becomes a competitor.
-The start date of the first reporting period will be defined as the date at which it officially becomes a competitor and Wind-On Time, Teraflops, Occupancy and Runs will be averaged over the duration of this reporting period.
+- 4.4 a) The aerodynamic reporting periods may be found in the Appendix to the F1 Sporting Regulations. - b) If an Aerodynamic Reporting Period occupies more than 8 calendar weeks in order to span the factory shutdown.
+Wind-on time.
+TeraFLOPs, occupancy and runs will be averaged over this reporting period, or any other period which duration may not be 8 weeks, by summing the total activity in the period and then averaging over the effective duration of the ATP exactly as for a normal reporting period. - c) For a new entrant, the reporting will start as soon as it officially becomes a competitor.
+The start date of the first reporting period will be defined as the date at which it officially becomes a competitor and wind-on time.
+TeraFLOPs, occupancy and runs will be averaged over the duration of this reporting period.

-5. Exceptions to definition of Restricted Wind Tunnel Testing
+5. Exceptions to definition of RWTT